Writers & Journalists

 See also: Playlist Curator, DJ/Selector, Reviewer/Critic, Historian/Scholar/Researcher, Collector

-Beebe Sharkey writes
+Beebe Sharkey writes Band Practice

 “Band Practice is an accessible way to learn about current music without any snobbery.
 Each month, I recommend an eclectic array of new albums that I love and are absolutely worth your while.
 The second issue of the month may focus on specific artists, themes, throwback albums, or one of my killer hand-crafted playlists.
 I am proud to help readers from every (yes, every) generation keep up with new music.”